zanderhavgaard/kubecon2022_notes/kubecon.md

 Running chaos tests in pipelines when we integrate new work implies that we can actually **prove** that a change made the service more or less resilient

 We need to make chaos engineering a commodity, by making it easy and simple to do, the more chaos test we run, the better we get at it

+## OpenTelemetry: The vision, the reality, and how to get started

+"how many tools do companies use to collect telemetry data" -> research shows that most companies use between 5-10 different tools to collect telemetry -> With OpenTelemetry they want to cut that down to 1

+The vision: unified observability
+Metrics vs. logs vs. traces

+The reality: getting insights is hard, b/c we have too many different tools and too many different ways of aggregating data / instrumentation
+This also implies a tight coupling between applications and observability tools

+`OpenTelemetry (aka.
+OTEP/OTLP)` is a observability framework to capture metrics, logs and traces for cloud native software.
+OpenTelemetry is the second most active CNCF project, only after k8s!

+Applications generate and emit data, OTLP then collects data, processes it and exports results

+OpenTelemetry specifies cross-language API spec, SDK spec and Data spec for metrics, logs and traces

+Instrumentation of applications is handled with client libraries for languages -> the goal is low-code/no-code application instrumentation, but with flexible and powerful features -> "auto instrumentation" for low barrier-to-entry and black-box observability

+`Collection` is handled by a `receiver`, which is then `processed`, and `exported` -> we can then use any combination of receivers, processors and exporters

+`OTLP protocol` is a generic protocol to send telemetry, supports gRPC and HTTP 1.1, encoding is protobuf, provides a telemetry data model -> the protocol is what connects the receivers, processors and exporters, and allows for the generic architecture

+"Is OTLP production ready?" -> "well... it depends"

+State of OTLP:

+- Traces
+  - API, SDK, Protocol considered stable
+  - many client libraries
+- Metrics
+  - Release candidate expected within a couple of weeks
+  - API, SDK, protocol stable
+  - Many client libraries, more coming soon
+  - Prometheus support
+- Logs
+  - Hope to be stable during 2022
+  - Protocol is stable
+  - API, SDK experimental
+  - log appenders for many languages are under development
+  - focus on integrating with existing logging systems

+How to get started with OTLP?

+Start with knowing your stack:

+- which languages?
+Multiple?
+- which signals? (metrics, logs, traces)
+- which protocols? (prometheus, jaeger, etc.)
+- which analytics tools? (which exporters to you need?)

+When you know these, check the status of components, and figure out what to use

+> TODO check out hello-world OTLP guide, https://bit.ly/otel-kubecon